A virtual element approximation for the modified transmission eigenvalues for natural materials: Numerical Experiments

 \section{Numerical Experiments}

 To validate the theoretical analysis, in this section we will report some numerical examples.
 The computations are performed using MATLAB on a ThinkBook 14p Gen 2 PC with 16GB of RAM.
 In the numerical experiments, unless otherwise specified, the stabilization parameters $\sigma^E$ and $\tau^E$ are both set to $10^0$.
 We consider the test domains as $\Omega_S = [0, 1]^2$, $\Omega_L = [0, 1]^2 \setminus (0.5, 1) \times (0, 0.5)$, and the unit disk $\Omega_C$.
-Referring to \cite{Liu2023,CoM2017}, the parameters are set to the following two cases: \begin{description} \item[\textnormal{(Setting 1)}:] $n=4,~\gamma=2,~k=1$ ; \item[\textnormal{(Setting 2)}:] $n=2+4\mathrm{i},~\gamma=2,~k=1$. \end{description} We use uniform refinement during the mesh refinement process, where for a geometric element $E$ with $E_N$ edges, we connect the midpoint of each edge of $E$ to the centroid of $E$, dividing $E$ into a mesh of no more than $E_N$ geometric elements (see, e.g., \cite{MoraR2020}).\\
+Referring to \cite{Liu2023,CoM2017}, the parameters are set to the following three cases: \begin{description} \item[\textnormal{Case 1}:] $n=4,~\gamma=2,~k=1$ ; \item[\textnormal{Case 2}:] $n=2+4\mathrm{i},~\gamma=2,~k=1$. \item[\textnormal{Case 3}:] $n=4+2(x_1^2+x_2^2)^{1/2},~\gamma=2,~k=1$. \end{description} We use uniform refinement during the mesh refinement process, where for a geometric element $E$ with $E_N$ edges, we connect the midpoint of each edge of $E$ to the centroid of $E$, dividing $E$ into a mesh of no more than $E_N$ geometric elements (see, e.g., \cite{MoraR2020}).\\